CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/README.md

 * Fix missing classpath for CustomSecretsClient when running in a docker container (need to include all values in a jar)
 * Add instructions to join-connections example for running locally against dci-dev.
-* Port DataSource/Connection streaming examples to their own module -->
+* Port DataSource/Connection streaming examples to their own module
+* Instructions for adding an example/putting in your own example -->

 ## Skill Template